jakshi/lysenko.dev/content/post/2016-2017-years-sum-up.md

 * have 50$ per hour rates - I got closer to this goal, still in progress.
 * learn ansible, salt and puppet - I learnt salt, and a bit of puppet.
 Ansible is not needed for me as for now.
 * get more DBA skills at MySQL and PostgreSQL - This one is inifinite goal, but mostly I'm happy with my DB knowledge progress.
-* start speaking on Thai language, even if it will be very simple talks - I'm procrastinating on that.
+* start speaking Thai language, even if it will be very simple talks - I'm procrastinating on that.

 # What I would like to achieve in new year?